GoogleChrome/developer.chrome.com/site/en/blog/timer-throttling/index.md

 The browser will check timers in this group once per **second**.
 Because they're only checked once per second, timers with a similar timeout will batch together, consolidating the time the tab needs to run code.
-This isn't new either, browsers have been doing this to some extent for years.
+This isn't new either;
+browsers have been doing this to some extent for years.

 ### Intensive throttling